mubashirhassanpk/Manus-AI-Prompts/README.md

 Get the latest 3 blog articles from this page and convert those blog articles to Facebook posts.
 Text: https://www.mubashirhassan.com/blog/

+## Prompt 13:

+I am a social media marketer.
+I publish content for several clients on platforms like Facebook, X, Instagram, LinkedIn, etc. Give me different ways I can use you (Agent NEO) to speed up my work.
+Yes, I am asking you for use cases for social media marketing.

 --------------------